BPC-157Dosing CalculatorReconstitutionPeptides

 10 mg4 mL2,500 mcg/mLMatches 5 mg / 2 mL draw volumes

-The 5 mg vial + 2 mL reconstitution is the default most research protocols reference because it produces convenient syringe marks for the 200–500 mcg range.
+Remember: a 5 mg vial means TOTAL, not per dose.
+The 5 mg + 2 mL reco is the default most protocols reference because it gives clean syringe marks for the 200-500 mcg range.
+Swirl gently after adding BAC water, don't shake.

 Target DoseDraw VolumeU-100 Units